Novel Excitation of local fractional dynamics: Asymptotic duality

-For an explicit example of an non-irrational weak self dual asymptotic, consider asymptotics with valuations $v(x_w)=\sqrt\mu/2$ and $\tilde v(\tilde x_w)=2\sqrt\mu$, then $r=3/2$ and hence $\phi=2 \ {\rm or} \ -1/2$ and $\alpha=4 \ {or} \ 1/4$.
+For an explicit example of a weakly dual rational asymptotic, consider asymptotics with valuations $v(x_w)=\sqrt\mu/2$ and $\tilde v(\tilde x_w)=2\sqrt\mu$, then $r=3/2$ and hence $\phi=2 \ {\rm or} \ -1/2$ and $\alpha=4 \ {or} \ 1/4$.
 In fact, for each rational $\phi_r$ and its negative inverse $-1/\phi_r$, there exists a special value of the rational $r$, so that the pair ($\phi_r$, $-1/\phi_r$) constitutes two rational solutions of the equation $\phi^2-r\phi-1=0$.
-Such weakly self dual asymptotics, away from self dual limit and also distinct from weakly dual asymptotics, are generally intermediate to the critical self dual and weakly dual asymptotics, and will be studied separately. \end{example}
+Such weakly dual asymptotics, away from self dual limit and also distinct from weakly self dual asymptotics, are generally intermediate to the critical self dual and weakly dual asymptotics, and will be studied separately. \end{example}

 \begin{remark} {\rm 1.
 The family of self dual asymptotics is ultrametrically trivial, and have unique self dual valuation $v_s(x)$ for any self dual $x_s$.